francis2/api/csharp/services-api/docs/ConfigurationApi.md

-Finds an entity of Property type by its id
+Retrieves an entity of Property type by its id

 ### Example
 ```csharp